adgsenpai/LinuxSoundUpgrade/README.md

 Enable the Dolby Atmos Effect

-and the left menu you see `Applications` or `Limiter` thats the menu im talking about.
+on the left menu you see `Applications` or `Limiter` thats the menu im talking about.
 Scroll down until you see the `Convolver Effect` once there

 You will see this screen